 “It was like a sensory stimulant for them,” said the English literature and public relations double major.
 “When they started talking, it affected their physical gestures.”

 Residents who were normally quiet and reserved became chatty and excited.
-Some had never shared anything about themself to their peers but were opening up and sharing their life stories.
+Some had never shared anything about themselves to their peers but were opening up and sharing their life stories.

 Those stories were made into a play that was written by Lariscy and Rachel King-Barr, director of children’s ministry for South Highland Presbyterian Church, with hopes the audience will leave reminded of the need for dementia care for the aging population.